bloxstreet/support/docs/lr+-information/rank-structure.md

 - MR rank
 - Staff members who have been recognized by a shift host or an SHR or have earned 1,000 points in total
 - Responsible for various tasks, including working at departments, serving customers, restocking items, and cleaning spills
-- Granted access to moderator commands and are expected to use them responsibly
+- Granted access to moderator commands and are expected to hide their commands and to use them responsibly
 - Be recognized by a shift host or an SHR outside of a shift to be promoted
 - Can also earn 1,500 points in total to be promoted